 Anzac Day Coloured Digger march

-But many don’t know about Australia’s Aboriginal war veterans and the Coloured Digger march which started in 2007.
+In Australia the 'Anzacs' have hero status and Anzac Day is a day of commemoration.
+But many don't know Australia's Aboriginal war veterans and the Coloured Diggers march which started in 2007.

 - Number of Aboriginal and Torres Strait Islander people who joined World War II.

 ANZAC is the abbreviation of 'Australian and New Zealand Army Corps', formed in 1915 to fight in the First World War.
 It fought at Gallipoli in Turkey and was disbanded shortly after.

 Use 'ANZAC' (all uppercase) when referring to the the army formation itself (Australian and New Zealand Army Corps), but 'Anzac' for other, more modern usages of the word (Anzac Day, Anzac Spirit, Anzac Centenary etc.).

 About 1,000 Aboriginal people served in World War I, in WWII there were about 5,000 Aboriginal Diggers.
 But accurate numbers might never be known.

 One reason is that lists of the Department of Veterans Affairs only lists names but not cultural backgrounds because at that time this wasn't a requirement.

 During World War I, the Defence Act 1903 excluded people who were not substantially of European origin or descent from enlisting.
 Many Aboriginal Diggers worked around this by pretending to be Maori, Indian, Portuguese or Pacific Islander.
 Later, as recruiting got harder, more men were considered to have "sufficient white blood" to be accepted.